simolus3/drift/docs/docs/sql_api/drift_files.md

 has lots of rows (as the inner query is executed for each outer row).

 ## Dart interop
-Drift files work perfectly together with drift's existing Dart API:
+Drift files work perfectly together with drift's existing dart_api:

 - you can write Dart queries for tables declared in a drift file: